 1. Apply Where You’re Competitive

-3. Practice for CASPer & MMI
+3. Leverage CASPer & Interviews

 4. Tailor to Each School’s Mission